Vidmaster/cybr8950-quantum/EnvironmentSetup.md

 job_monitor(retrieved_job, 30)
 ```

 The job monitor will update periodically, and after a minute or so will provide an ETA: `Job Status: job is queued (42) [Est. wait time: 57 min 44 sec]`.
+Note that jobs submitted to the IBMQ backend can also be [monitored on the jobs page online](https://quantum-computing.ibm.com/jobs).
 Once the job monitor reports `Job Status: job has successfully run`, enter the following to retrieve and visualize the results:
 ```python
 result = retrieved_job.result()
 counts = result.get_counts(circuit)